carpentries-incubator/python-intermediate-inflammation/README.md

 # Introduction

-A template code repository for the [Intermediate Research Software Development Skills In Python](https://github.com/carpentries-incubator/python-intermediate-development).
+This is a template software project repository used by the [Intermediate Research Software Development Skills In Python](https://github.com/carpentries-incubator/python-intermediate-development).

 ## Purpose